fmuecke/Ipponboard/README.md

 - [English manual](doc/USER_MANUAL-EN.md)

 # How much does it cost?
 - Ipponboard can be used free of charge.
-- Donations are welcome and keep the project alive.

-# Download Releases
-See [Download Releases](https://raspi4.merzweiler.de/nextcloud/s/Tcjjn974GW6ybyf).
-Login with "ippnBord".

 # Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) and [LICENSE.txt](LICENSE.txt)

 # Contact